statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 17. Develop Apps

-App development is a high-potential avenue to make money online.
+App development is a high-potential avenue for generating revenue.
 With some technical knowledge and creativity, you can create and distribute software to meet market demands.
 By continuously updating and improving your apps, you can attract more users and increase your revenue.

 ### 18. Offer Live Chat Support